Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Introduction

 The plan of the paper is as follows: In Sec. \ref{multi-ion model} we introduce the Multi-ion RMS model.
 In Sec. \ref{Analytic} we provide analytic estimates of ion-ion collision energies and collision frequencies.
-In Sec. \ref{C-S} we present numerical solutions of the shock equations for different compositions of the upstream plasma.
-In Sec. \ref{friction} we modify the model to include a simplified interionic friction force.
+In Sec. \ref{C-S} we present numerical solutions of the shock equations in the absence of interspecies friction for different compositions of the upstream plasma.
+In Sec. \ref{friction} we modify the model to include Coulomb friction forces.
+In Sec. \ref{pairs_role} we consider the effect of electron-positron pairs on the shock structure.
+In Sec. \ref{sec:free_neutrons} we estimate the fission rate by capture of free neutrons.
 In Sec. \ref{sec:BNS_mergers_applc} we discuss the applications to BNS mergers.
-A detailed derivation of the shock equations can be found in the appendix.
+A detailed derivation of the shock equations can be found in appendix \ref{Eq Dev}, followed by the inclusion of coulomb interactions detailed in appendix \ref{coul_fric_eq}.